 A linear transformation maps the family of lines to itself.
 The following theorem suggests a family that may be preserved by inversion.

-Applying the transformation corresponding to inversion of Cartesian points verifies this.
+To verify this, apply the transformation corresponding to inversion of Cartesian points.

 Let be the set of points that satisfy the first equation in theorem 1.
 This four-parameter family includes points (for instance, when and ), lines (when ), circles (when ), the whole plane (when ), and the empty set (when ).

-The parameters needed for the description of such a line are obtained by solving the following equation.
+The parameters needed to describe such a line are obtained by solving the following equation.

-This result is readily obtained by simply expanding the Cartesian equation of such a circle.
+This result is readily obtained by expanding the Cartesian equation of such a circle.

 Hence ; that is, the origin, center, and either of the two intersection points of the circle and the unit circle form a right triangle; hence the circle is orthogonal to .
 This condition turns out to be necessary and sufficient for a generalized circle to be preserved.
 Theorem 1 implies the following results, which also apply conversely.